There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 Say you improved your FICO scores over the past year and cleaned up some other negative stuff.
 Or perhaps your home value increased enough to push your LTV into a lower tier.

-If your borrowing profile has improved significantly you might be entitled to a much lower interest rate than what you previously qualified for.
+If your borrowing profile has improved significantly since you first took out your mortgage, you might be entitled to a much lower interest rate than what you previously qualified for.

 This could be a good time to inquire about a refinance to save some money each month.